mahirp22/sentiment-analysis-amazon-reviews/README.md

-# Sentiment Analysis of Text Data Using Python
+# AI Sentiment Analysis of Text Data Using Python

-A Python-based sentiment analysis project that applies natural language processing (NLP) techniques to analyze and classify text data.
+This project applies **artificial intelligence techniques**, specifically **machine learning and natural language processing (NLP)**, to analyze and classify the sentiment of Amazon customer reviews.
+Using Python-based tools, the system learns patterns from text data to determine whether reviews express positive or negative sentiment.
 This project demonstrates a complete analysis workflow, from data preprocessing and feature extraction to sentiment classification and result interpretation using real-world text data.

 The project was built for learning and experimentation, with a focus on understanding how sentiment analysis works under the hood rather than treating it as a black box.